CPA Exam Applicants

 Candidates should use Prometric’s ProScheduler to schedule Exam appointments and reschedule or cancel appointments.
 ProScheduler provides 24-hour access to scheduling and generates a detailed appointment confirmation on-screen and via email.
 A candidate should use Prometric’s ProScheduler to change or cancel an appointment; Prometic may charge a rescheduling fee depending on when the candidate changes or cancels an appointment.
 There is no fee for canceling or rescheduling an appointment at least 30 days in advance.
 The Candidate Guide has additional information regarding these fees.

 After a candidate takes an Exam section, Prometric forwards the data file to the AICPA for scoring; the responses are identified by Exam Section ID only.
 The AICPA sends advisory scores to NASBA for processing where the scores and performance information is matched to individual candidates.
-NASBA uses Twitter to notify candidates when scores are available.
+NASBA uses X/Twitter to notify candidates when scores are available.
 North Carolina Exam candidates retrieve their scores through their NASBA Portal Account.
 Check the AICPA’s website for the official target score release dates and an overview of the Exam scoring process.

 If a candidate does not pass a section, they must wait 24-48 hours before submitting a Re-Exam Application for the Uniform CPA Exam to receive a new NTS for that section.
 A candidate who fails a section receives a performance report within ten (10) days of the score release.
 The report’s relative performance scale (stronger, comparable, weaker) is derived from the range between one-half of one standard deviation above and below the average score of candidates who earn between 75 and 80.
 Performance within the range is considered “comparable,” below the range “weaker,” and above the range “stronger.”